pennapps/guides/JQuery.md

 ## Animations

-Rather from simply inserting elements into the DOM, JQuery provides a few functions to make their entrance and exit a little more polished.
-The simplest of these are `fadeIn()` and `fadeOut()`, which are pretty self explanatory; the element is phased from invisible to visible, or vice-versa.
+Rather than simply inserting elements into the DOM, JQuery provides a few functions to make their entrance and exit a little more polished.
+The simplest of these are `fadeIn()` and `fadeOut()`, which are pretty self-explanatory; the element is phased from invisible to visible, or vice-versa.
 But you can also program custom animations based on CSS properties via the `animate()` function, or chain multiple `animate()` calls.
 Now, with only JQuery loaded you can only animate numerical properties; but if you want to animate colors or other properties, you should check out some…

 ## Plugins